Our flagship pack. Made for thru-hiking, day-hiking, and everything in between.

 A fully accessible ultralight pack

 The Cutaway is a frameless backpack designed to improve accessibility while on the move.
-28 liters at its smallest, it can expand to roughly 40 liters when using the extension collar and all 10 exterior pockets.
+28 liters at its smallest, it can expand to roughly 40 liters when using the extension collar and all 8 exterior pockets.
+The recommended carrying capacity is 25 lb, but this limit can be pushed for short periods of time, such as for water carries.
 All exterior pockets can be accessed while wearing the pack.
 If you don’t want to stop throughout the day, you don’t have to.

 A comfortable ride